 Namibia is classified as a middle-income country, but its per capita income is one of the most unequal in the world, with 55% of global income for 10% of the total population.
 Namibia has a population of more than 2.6 million people; 43% of them are under 15 years old.
 Namibia’s political stability and good economic management have helped it reduce poverty.

-Thus, our Economic and Community Development model FXBVillage allows us to provide, in three years, a comprehensive response to the root causes of poverty by simultaneously acting on its predominant factors.
+Our Economic and Community Development FXBVillage Model allows us to provide, in three years, a complete response to the fundamental causes of poverty by simultaneously acting on 5 predominant factors.

 - Establishment of Saving, Credit and Support Groups to provide services to beneficiary families who do not have access to formal financial services.
 The Saving, Credit and Support Groups help create social bonds, provide space to share challenges and solutions and foster participants’ entrepreneurial spirit.

 - Comprehensive training in financial management and entrepreneurship.

 - Donation of an in-kind seed capital to each family in order to launch an economic activity that is profitable.
 Examples of small businesses include breeding, sewing, poultry farming or agriculture.

 - Supporting families to develop, diversify and ensure the sustainability of their economic activities.